agonzalezro/agonzalezro.github.io/content/dev/edison_hackathon.md

 I spent last weekend in a hackathon organised by Intel to show their Intel Edison platform.
-I can just say that it was awesome, the quality of the projects, the pizes, the food, the freebies (yes, they gave us an Intel Edison)...
+I can just say that it was awesome, the quality of the projects, the prizes, the food, the freebies (yes, they gave us an Intel Edison)...

 But this post is not about that, I want to explain my project and how I made